Former Apple Discussion Board Poster.

 Using the Reveal Arrow to the right of the individual Group name bar opens or Closes that Group from view.
 Other than placing the Buddies in different Groups the other formatting of Status/Availability (Available, Idle or Away) is set from the View Menu.

-Next - How-to Start a Chat
+Next:- Start a Text Chat

 © Ralph Johns June 2010